Mixed-dimensional modeling of vascular tissues with reduced Lagrange multipliers: Conclusions

+We assessed the performance of the proposed scheme by validating the expected convergence rates in a two-dimensional model problem with a single inclusion.
+As next, we considered different cases in two and three dimensions with multiple inclusions.
+Our tests indicated as well that as the scale separation increases (thinner inclusions), a reduced-order space of dimension $N=2$ is sufficient for a valid approximation.
 Additionally, we performed a detailed study of the influence of microscale quantities (inclusion distribution) on the effective mechanical parameters.
-The results, although limited to two-dimensional setups, demonstrate that tissue response is sensitive variations and vascular architecture, potentially inducing non-linear mechanical responses in presence of inhomogeneities.
-These results align with recent discoveries that have emphasized the intricate interconnections between effective parameters at microscales \cite{safraou-etal-inpress}.
+The results demonstrate that tissue response is sensitive to variations of vascular parameters and fluid dynamics, potentially inducing non-linear mechanical responses in presence of inhomogeneities.
+These results show that the proposed multiscale model can be effectively used for the numerical investigation and for the numerical upscaling of multiscale materials, and align with recent discoveries that have emphasized the intricate interconnections between effective parameters at microscale \cite{safraou-etal-2023,JAITNER2025312}.
+The application of the model in the context of inverse problems in medical tissue imaging will be one of the topics to be considered in upcoming works.

-One natural outlook of this work is the coupling of three-dimensional solid matrices with an active one-dimensional fluid model, generalizing the approach recently proposed in \cite{heltai-caiazzo-mueller-2021}.
-This extension is currently the subject of ongoing research.